gmboowa/rMAP-Candida/README.md

 ## Why WDL/Cromwell?

-WDL/Cromwell was selected because it provides a portable workflow description, explicit typed inputs and outputs, scatter-based parallelism for sample-level tasks, Docker runtime declarations, and execution provenance.
+WDL/Cromwell was selected because it provides a portable workflow description, explicit typed inputs & outputs, scatter-based parallelism for sample-level tasks, Docker runtime declarations & execution provenance.
 The same workflow can be run locally for a two-sample test, on a workstation or HPC environment for larger batches, or on WDL-compatible cloud platforms.

-This implementation is designed to reduce installation barriers: users do not need to install each bioinformatics tool manually, because task-level dependencies are containerized and versioned.
+This implementation is designed to reduce installation barriers: users do not need to install each bioinformatics tool manually, because task-level dependencies are containerized & versioned.

 ---